Solved | Windows 10 File Sharing Not Working (6 Fixes)

 Select Destination

-4. Then, type network path or name in the next window, you will see all shared folders, select one folder as the destination path and click OK.
+4. Then, type network path or name in the next window, and you will see all shared folders, select one folder as the destination path and click OK.

 Select Destination